troglobit/mg/README.md

 Building
 --------

-This project is almost completely self hosting, you only need a termcap library, like ncurses, to provide the terminal APIs `setupterm()`, `tgoto()`, and `tputs()`.
+This project is completely self hosting.
+However, by default you need a termcap library, like ncurses, to provide the APIs like `setupterm()`, `tgoto()`, and `tputs()`.

+See below for how to build without ncurses.

+### With termcap/terminfo/curses

 On recent Debian/Ubuntu based systems `libtinfo-dev` can be used, on older ones the include file `term.h` is missing, so `libncurses-dev`